 (1) The notification required by paragraph (B) of this rule shall be provided by certified mail, return receipt requested, by hand-delivery or other delivery method that verifies receipt.
 If the notification is sent by certified mail return receipt requested, and is returned because of failure of delivery, the director shall send the notification by regular mail to the primary location listed on the application for WIC program authorization.
 In such a case, the notification shall be deemed to have been received on the third day after it is mailed.

-(C) The affected party may request an administrative or abbreviated review on an adverse action by sending a written request for review to the address specified in the notification required under paragraph (B)(2) of this rule.
-The request for administrative or abbreviated review must be received by the department within fifteen days after the affected party receives or is deemed to have received the notification of the adverse action.
+(D) The affected party may request an administrative review on an adverse action by sending a written request for review to the address specified in the notification required under paragraph (B)(2) of this rule.
+The request for administrative review must be received by the department within fifteen days after the affected party receives or is deemed to have received the notification of the adverse action.
 Upon receiving a timely request for administrative review, the director shall schedule the administrative review to be held before an impartial decision maker selected by the director.

 (1) The impartial decision maker shall be licensed to practice law in Ohio and shall not have participated in any manner in the decision to take the adverse action against the affected party.

 (2) The director shall mail or deliver notice of the date, time, and place of the administrative review to the affected party not less than ten days before the scheduled date.